MalteGueth/EEG_fMRI_tmaze/adaptive_gradient_correction/readme.md

 The functions contained in this repository directory were created to provide a number of adaptive correction approaches for removing gradient artifacts from EEG signals recorded in the MRI environment.
 These aim to account for head movements as well as distortions of the average artifact through ballistocardiac artifacts.
-All of the analyses are written for Matlab R1018b and can be performed without eeglab (see Usage example).

 The outlined analyses are adapted from the approaches presented in Allen, Josephs, & Turner (2000) as well as Moosmann, Schoenfelder, Specht Scheeringa, Nordby, & Hudgahl (2009).
 Their original functions can be found in